wp-plugins/wp-e-commerce-exporter/readme.txt

 == Usage ==

-1. Open Tools > Store Export from the WordPress Administration
+1. Open Products > Store Export from the WordPress Administration
 2. Select which WP e-Commerce details you would like to export and click Export

 Done!